If you’re an entrepreneur who is either considering growing your business or already moving forward — congratulations! This is an exciting step.

 6. Don’t rush!

-Every business wants to see growth in one form or another — it’s only natural that if you are an entrepreneur you’ll be pushing for bigger, better, faster, or whatever you think will help you get an edge.
+Every business wants to see growth in one form or another.
+It’s only natural that if you are an entrepreneur you’ll be pushing for bigger, better, faster, or whatever you think will help you get an edge.

-Even if you feel financially stable enough to open a new location, bear in mind that there are other risks to your bottom line.
+If you feel financially stable enough to open a new location, bear in mind that there are other risks to your bottom line.